vedph/pythia-doc/words.md

 3. the lemmata counts are just the sum of the words counts for each lemma.

-Of course, once you have the index in the database, you can directly access data at will, or export them for third-party analysis.
+Once you have the index in the database, you can directly access data at will, or export them for third-party analysis.
 For instance, this simple query:

 ```sql
 select w.pos, count(w.id) as c, sum(w.count) as f